 Online Safety

+Online safety refers to the safe and responsible use of technology, including the internet, social media, and mobile devices.
+It involves protecting children from online risks such as cyberbullying, inappropriate content, and online exploitation.
 As technology changes, so do the potential dangers faced by our children as they navigate the digital world, so, at our school, learning how to avoid risks online is a key part of the school’s safeguarding agenda.

 For more information and useful links for parents and children in Warwickshire and Coventry, see: